-This has been proven in several clinical studies.
+The use of hibiscus for treating health has been studied and validated in several clinical studies.

-Clinical Studies Involving Use Of A Hibiscus Recipe
+Clinical Studies Involving a Flower Of Hibiscus Recipe.

-This group of people were given a hibiscus recipe as treatment.
+This group of people were given a flower of hibiscus recipe as treatment.
 They were asked to drink one large hibiscus tea every day before breakfast for 4 weeks.

 The results were impressive.